DMOoF25-TEAM11/ArlaNatureConnect/docs/UseCase002B-AssignNatureCheckCase/UC002B-UCCasual.md

 - Priority values are displayed in Danish ("Lav", "Normal", "Høj", "Haster") in the UI but stored in English ("Low", "Medium", "High", "Urgent") in the database.
 - Notifications are database-based (consultant sees notification badge in UI), not email/SMS.
 - Farm list displays assignment status ("Tilføjet" / "Ikke tilføjet") and priority badges for farms with active cases.
-- When a farm with an active case is selected, the form is auto-populated with existing assignment data.
+- When a farm with an active case is selected, the form is auto-populated with existing assignment data and the button text changes to "Opdater natur Check opgave" (Update Nature Check task).
+- When a farm with no active case is selected, the button text displays "Lav natur Check opgave" (Create Nature Check task).
+- The system can update existing active cases (status "Assigned" or "InProgress") with new consultant, priority, and notes without creating duplicate cases.

 ---